runcitadel/core/README.md

 Citadel Core contains simple, minimalistic host system components for running a Citadel server.
 It uses docker and docker-compose to orchestrate containers for the core system and apps.

+This repository also contains `karen`, a background daemon responsible for communication between Citadel docker containers and the Citadel Core.